aatauil/codemirror-lang-sparql/README.md

 A CodeMirror extension that provides SPARQL syntax highlighting and language support.

 ## Note
-This parser is in a usable state but still have big plans for it.
-Breaking changes can be expected
+This parser is in a usable state but not 100% in line with the spec **yet**

 ### Usage